mikeu-dev/GeojsonAPI/README.md

 # GeojsonAPI

-GeojsonAPI is a .NET 8 Web API for handling and serving GeoJSON data.
+GeojsonAPI is a ASP .NET Core Web API for handling and serving GeoJSON data.
 It provides endpoints to manage geographic features, collections, and geometries in compliance with the GeoJSON specification.

 ## Features